lewagon/dotfiles/04-Front-End/07-JavaScript-Tooling/01-Geocoder/README.md

 ### Geocoding

-Read the [Google Geocoding API documentation](https://developers.google.com/maps/documentation/geocoding/intro) and the quick start tutorial **[Adding a Map to your Website](https://developers.google.com/maps/documentation/javascript/adding-a-google-map)**.
+Read the [Google Geocoding API documentation](https://developers.google.com/maps/documentation/geocoding/intro).
 It boils down to doing an HTTP `GET` request with an address as a query string parameter.

 ```js
 'https://maps.googleapis.com/maps/api/geocode/json?address=16 Villa Gaudelet Paris'
 ```

 Go ahead and add a form to your HTML page.
-It should contain an `input` where a user can type an address in, and a `submit` button.
+It should contain an `input` of type `"text"` where a user can type an address in, and an `input` of type `"submit"` to display a button.

 Once that's done, use the `submit` event to catch the moment the form is posted by the user.
 That's when you'll want to trigger the AJAX query to the Google Geocoding service using `fetch` (go back to yesterday's lecture slides).

-Try to `console.log()` what you get back from the API.
+As always when you fetch data from an API, start by `console.log()`ing what you get back from Google.
 It's a massive JSON!
 Now you've got that, figure out where the GPS coordinates are buried and display them on screen.

 ### [OPTIONAL] Displaying a map